joctaTorres/StudyTexts/LINUX/Processes.md

 5. _VIRT_, _RES_, _SHR_ and _%MEM_ fields are related with memory consumption.
 	- **VIRT** is the total amount of memory consumed by a process.
 This includes the program’s code, the data stored by the process in memory, as well as any regions of memory that have been swapped to the disk;
 	- **RES** is the memory consumed by the process in RAM;
 	- And **%MEM** expresses this value as a percentage of the total RAM available.
-Finally, “SHR” is the amount of memory shared with other processes.
+	- Finally, **SHR** is the amount of memory shared with other processes.
 6. **S** value shows the process state in the single-letter form (a process may be in various states).
 	-  The status of the task which can be one of:
 		- D = uninterruptible sleep